 Graduation: Fulfills one year of math requirement.
-Fulfills UC/CSU math ("c") requirement.
-College Prep: Description: AP Statistics is designed for college bound students who have completed Algebra 2 or beyond.
-Topics include those found in the regular statistics course.
-Students will spend time selecting a proper model, describing and interpreting data, and displaying the results.
-There is a heavy emphasis on using clear reading and writing skills.
-Course scope and sequence will prepare students for the AP exam in May.
-Students enrolled in this class need to use a graphing calculator.
-We recommend the TI-84+.
-Students who earned less than a "C" in their previous math class are not recommended to take this course.
+College Prep: Fulfills UC/CSU math ("c") requirement.
+Description: AP Statistics is designed for college bound students who have completed Algebra 2.
+AP Stats covers the relationships between data and how it can be used to influence decision-making in fields such as science, social science and consumer affairs.
+The emphasis is on understanding both description and inferential statistics with a reduced emphasis on computation.
+Students are expected to take the AP Statistics Exam.
+Students enrolled in this class will need to use a graphing calculator.
+We recommend the TI-84+ calculator.
+Student who earned less than a "C" in their previous math course are recommended to re-take the previous math course.